 1. Assess Your Readiness

-If you are thinking about starting a child care center, you should:
+If you are thinking about starting a preschool or child care center, you should:

 - Be passionate about helping young children and their families.